ksylvan/RaspberryPiSetup/README.md

 With the extra security of the google-authenticator, I chose not to add the .htaccess based login (as Remy did in his post).

+With the above setup, I also connected the https (443) port into my uVerse gateway to the Raspberry Pi, providing ssh access via the browser even when the SSH port is blocked.